ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 Which configuration should the solutions architect use to meet the companyג€™s needs while minimizing changes and infrastructure overhead?

 - A. Point a Route 53 alias record to an Amazon CloudFront distribution with the ALB as one of its origins.
 Then, create custom error pages for the distribution.
-- B. Set up a Route 53 active-passive failover configuration.
-Direct traffic to a static error page hosted within an Amazon S3 bucket when Route 53 health checks determine that the ALB endpoint is unhealthy.
+- ==B. Set up a Route 53 active-passive failover configuration.
+Direct traffic to a static error page hosted within an Amazon S3 bucket when Route 53 health checks determine that the ALB endpoint is unhealthy.==
 - C. Update the Route 53 record to use a latency-based routing policy.
 Add the backup static error page hosted within an Amazon S3 bucket to the record so the traffic is sent to the most responsive endpoints.
 - D. Set up a Route 53 active-active configuration with the ALB and an Amazon EC2 instance hosting a static error page as endpoints.
 Route 53 will only send requests to the instance if the health checks fail for the ALB.